edjekadetje/Webrelay/README.md

     Remote Relay Ip Address: Here, enter the ip number of your web server, for us its 192.168.1.152 Remote tcp port: 80 default
-    Relay#: 1, when connecting more Webrelay units, change this number accordingly, its the relay numbner whats reported to your server.
+    Relay#: 1, when connecting more Webrelay units, change this number accordingly, its the relay number whats reported to your server.
     Password: default
     Keep alive: No, default